Cal Calamia

-Cal Calamia is a non-binary transmasculine runner, sports activist, poet, and educator.
+Cal Calamia (born 1996) is a non-binary transmasculine runner, sports activist, poet, and educator.
 He (Note: Calamia uses both he/him and they/them pronouns.
-This article uses he/him for consistency.) was born in 1996.
-Calamia was the first winner of the non-binary division of the San Francisco Marathon and has been an advocate for transgender and non-binary runners since 2022.
+This article uses he/him for consistency.) was the first winner of the non-binary division of the San Francisco Marathon and has been an advocate for transgender and non-binary runners since 2022.

 Running career and activism

 Calamia competed in cross country both in high school in Grayslake, Illinois and in college at Saint Louis University in Missouri.
 He then began a gender transition and became an advocate for more visibility and inclusion for transgender and non-binary runners, beginning with San Francisco's Bay to Breakers race in 2022.
 Calamia's activism has led to more races adding non-binary divisions and equitably recognizing non-binary participants' achievements, and he is an outspoken advocate for the addition of non-binary categories in the World Marathon Majors.

 Calamia has received significant press coverage, being featured in The New York Times, PinkNews, The Advocate, and Like the Wind magazine, as well as local news in San Francisco.
 He is involved in the conversation about the inclusion of trans and non-binary athletes in sports, and might be described as debunking myths about athleticism by running a sub 3-hour marathon, effectively qualifying for the Boston Marathon against all three gender standards (men, women, and non-binary).

 In December 2022, Calamia founded the first ever non-binary run club, called nbrc; the club meets for regular runs in the Bay Area.